-"Best Management Practices" or "BMPs" means actions or schedules of activities, prohibitions of practices, maintenance procedures, and other management practices to implement the requirements of this ordinance.
+"Best Management Practices" or "BMP" means schedules of activities, prohibitions of practices, maintenance procedures, and other management practices to implement the prohibitions listed in Section 109 of this chapter.
+BMPs also include treatment requirement, operating procedures, and practices to control plant site runoff, spillage or leaks, sludge or waste disposal, or drainage from raw materials storage.